mozillach/tweets/CONTRIBUTING.md

 ### Open an issue
 To suggest tweet content, open an issue in this repository and fill out the issue template.
 The issue will be added to the "Ideas" column on our project board.

 Tweets should be English, though linked content does not need to be English.
-You can attach images by uploading them to the issue and embedding them using the GitHub image syntax in the tweet content.
+Currently attaching images by uploading them to the issue and embedding them using the GitHub image syntax in the tweet content is not yet supported.

-#### Scheduling
+#### Scheduling (not yet supported)
 A tweet does not need to be scheduled to a specific time.
 Please only schedule it to a specific time if the content is time-sensitive, like event notices or campaigns.
 To schedule a tweet, add a `## Scheduled for` section with a date in the format of `DD.MM.YYYY HH:mm`.
 The time stamps are interpreted as UTC+1.
 Example:
  ```md
  ## Scheduled for